kitman20022002/front-end/front-end/js/this.md

 - Understand what is this ?
 - Understand when to use this ?

-## Use case
-- When you needed to the get the current value of this object

 ## Keypoints
 - this is a js keyword